Moving to Redondo Beach: Redondo Beach, CA Relocation & Homebuyer Guide

 Redondo Beach Schools

 With 14 public district schools and 28 private schools in Redondo Beach, parents will have their pick of several institutions to send their children to school.
 Parents of younger children have their choice of 21 preschools in the area as well.
-All of these schools are generally well rated by parents.

 Some of the greatest colleges in the nation can be found in the Los Angeles area around Redondo Beach, including University of California at Los Angeles (UCLA) and University of Southern California (USC).